 Penalty: $2 000.

-140. Guarantee of obligations of minor
+140. Minors, guarantee for

 (1) Subject to subsection (2), a guarantor of the obligations of a debtor under a regulated contract where the debtor is a minor is liable under the contract of guarantee to the same extent as he would be liable if the debtor had not been a minor when the regulated contract was made.